 - 16.1.
-At the end of each track session be it qualifying or the actual race, all vehicles must slow down after taking the chequered flag and leave the circuit via the pit lane entry returning to Parc Fermé as required. - 16.1.1.
+At the end of each track session be it qualifying or the actual race, all cars must slow down after taking the Chequered Flag and leave the circuit via the Pit Lane Entry. - 16.1.1.
 Your coordinator and/or the scrutineering team will release you from the Parc Fermé Area.
-For competitors in garages you will need to reenter the pit lane following the instructions of officials and return to your garage.
+Competitors in garages should where possible reenter the garages from the rear.
+If it is necessary to enter via the pit-lane side, competitors must follow instructions of officials and return to your garage in a safe manor.
 The pit lane may be live when attempting to do this so you may be held by the marshals and/or officials until it is safe to proceed.
 For competitors not in garages, please return safely to your paddock area. - 16.2.
 At the end of your race, presentations will take place in the Paddock in accordance with championship/series regulations.
-Please follow instructions of race marshals etc.
+Please follow instructions of officials.